ollybolly/Succulent-Collection-Manager/README.md

 ## 🌿 Who this is for

-This app was built for collectors who have outgrown a spreadsheet but don't want a generic garden app that wasn't designed with succulents in mind.
+This app was built for collectors who have outgrown a spreadsheet but want a system designed with succulents in mind.
 It understands things like:

 - ☀️ Summer vs ❄️ winter dormancy
 - The difference between a measurement and a cultivation event
 - Tracking a seed batch from sowing through to individual graduated plants
-- Llifle links, native substrate notes, and subspecies names
+- Llifle links, substrate notes, and subspecies names

 Whether you have a windowsill of Lithops, a greenhouse of cacti, or an active seed-raising operation — this app is designed for you.